ceccatom/FishFinder/README.md

 # FishFinder - Computational Neuroscience Project
 Fish Tracking through Deep Learning.
-School of Fish detection and classification in underwater environments using synthetic SONAR Waterfalls
+School of Fish detection and classification in underwater environments using synthetic SONAR Waterfalls.
+The project report is in the root of the repository.

 ## Dependencies
 scipy